JoHof/lungmask/README.md

 # Automated lung segmentation in CT under presence of severe pathologies

-This package provides pre-trained U-net models for lung segmentation.
+This package provides trained U-net models for lung segmentation.
 For now, two models are available:

 - U-net(R231): This model was trained on a large and diverse dataset that covers a wide range of visual variabiliy.
 The model performs segmentation on individual slices, extracts right-left lung seperately includes airpockets, tumors and effusions.
 The trachea will not be included in the lung segmentation.